 Stop sharing personal details with Apps.

-Windows 10 allows Apps to read some basic details from your user profile to be used in the app.
-As an example, your name can be used to fill in the name of the app automatically.
+Windows allows Apps to read basic details from your user profile to be used in the app.
+For example, your name can be used to fill in the name of the app automatically.
 You may choose to disable sharing such details.

 Location : System > User Profiles >

 - Disable Sharing Personal Details to the app for all users.

-Stop users uninstall apps from Start Screen :
+Stop users from uninstalling apps from Start Screen :

-Uninstall a metro app is as easy as doing a right-click.
-If you do not have user to uninstall Apps from the Start screen, enable this setting.
+Uninstalling an app is as easy as doing a right-click.
+If you do not want users to uninstall Apps from the Start screen, enable this setting.

 Location : User configuration > Administrative Templates > Start menu and Taskbar >